marv1913/contact_manager_react_js/README.md

 # Online Contact Manager

 This is a react.js application to manage contacts.
 The contacts are stored in a postgresql database and are displayed on a map.

+# Database
+The postgresql database should have two tables ("users" and "contacts").

+## Deployment

+The easiest way is using docker-compose.

+## Contact visibility and users

 There are two different user roles.
 As admin you are able to  add, update und delete contacts.

-# Database

-StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**

-## Deployment

-The file explorer is accessible using the button in left corner of the navigation bar.
-You can create a new file by clicking the **New file** button in the file explorer.
-You can also create folders by clicking the **New folder** button.

-## Public and private contacts
+As normal user you only can see the public stored contacts.
 Contacts can be stored as private and as public.
 Public contacts are visible for all users.
 Private contacts are only visible for admin users.